 Classical, Celtic, Native American and Indian music along with nature sounds, have particularly relaxing affects on the body.
 However listening to music you enjoy is also mood enhancing and relaxing.

 We offer tailored first aid courses covering the above topics to empower you with the skills to keep you safe and well.
-We will be soon to announce an online 4 hour course for mental health first aid.
+We have a superb online 8 hour course for mental health first aid.
 It consists of videos, step by step directions, infographics and test yourself sections.
 You can stop and start as you wish.
 It covers all aspects of Mental Health First Aid, with an emphasis on promoting good mental health.
 There are tips for mental well-being, help for organisations, advice for mental first aiders and key pointers to help recognise early warning signs someone may be struggling with their mental health.

 First Aid for Life provide award-winning first aid training tailored to your needs – Please visit our site and learn more about our practical and online courses.
 It is vital to keep your skills current and refreshed.
 We are currently providing essential training for individuals and groups across the UK.
 In addition, we have a great range of online courses.
 These are ideal as refreshers for regulated qualifications or as Appointed Person qualifications.

 You can attend a fully regulated Practical or Online First Aid course to understand what to do in a medical emergency.
 Please visit https://firstaidforlife.org.uk or call 0208 675 4036 for more information about our courses.

 First Aid for Life is a multi-award-winning, fully regulated first aid training provider.
 Our trainers are highly experienced medical, health and emergency services professionals who will tailor the training to your needs.
 Courses for groups or individuals at our venue or yours.

 First Aid for life provides this information for guidance and it is not in any way a substitute for medical advice.
 First Aid for Life is not responsible or liable for any diagnosis made, or actions taken on this information.